 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Hawaiian Holdings, Inc.'s score of 16 is lower than 53% of the industry.
+Hawaiian Holdings, Inc.'s score of 29 is higher than 61% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Hawaiian Holdings, Inc., headquartered in the US, currently does not have publicly available carbon emissions data for the most recent year.
 The company is a current subsidiary of Alaska Air Group, Inc., which may influence its climate commitments and emissions reporting.
 As of now, Hawaiian Holdings has not set specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other recognised frameworks.
 The absence of documented reduction targets suggests that the company is still in the early stages of formalising its climate strategy.
 While no specific emissions figures are available, Hawaiian Holdings is expected to align its climate commitments with those of its parent company, Alaska Air Group, Inc. This relationship may provide a pathway for future emissions data and climate initiatives to be cascaded down to Hawaiian Holdings.
 In summary, Hawaiian Holdings, Inc. is currently without specific emissions data or reduction targets, but its affiliation with Alaska Air Group, Inc. may play a crucial role in shaping its future climate commitments.